jonasblanc/CS-341-Computer-graphics-labs-project/icg_noise/Exercise7-Group9/readme.txt

 ** Task 5.1 **

-For the World Map, we set the color to the water one if the height is below the water level.
+For the World Map, we set the color of the water to one if the height is below the water level.
 Otherwise we interpolated the color between the grass color and the mountain color.

 For the wood, we compute alpha as mentionned in the read me and we use the turbulence function that we coded in the previous step.